mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## 1.3: Assembly of good quality reads
 There are two possible readers for assembling: **MegaHiT** and **metaSPAdes**.
-Both readers are considered reliable. **MegaHiT** uses lower memory and is faster compared to **metaSPAdes**, but metaSPAdes produced assemblies of higher quality.
+Both readers are considered reliable. **MegaHiT** uses lower memory and is faster compared to **metaSPAdes**, but metaSPAdes produced assemblies are of higher quality.
 In case of very large data sets, the usage of **MegaHiT** option flag is preferable:

 ```
 metawrap assembly module -1 /path/to/final_pure_reads_1.fasta -2 path/to/final_pure_reads_2.fastq -m 200 -t 96 --use-megahit -o /path/to/assembled_reads/output/directory
 ```

-In any other case it is preferable to use **metaSPAdes** option flag as it produces higher quality assemblies:
+In any other case it is preferable to use **metaSPAdes** option flag as it produces assemblies of higher quality:

 ```
 metawrap assembly module -1 /path/to/final_pure_reads_1.fasta -2 path/to/final_pure_reads_2.fastq -m 200 -t 96 --use-metaspades -o /path/to/assembled_reads/output/directory